mschrumpf/vale-pretix/README.md

  5. Use the output to improve your contribution to the pretix docs or to facilitate your review process.

+ 6. Remember that **you are smarter than Vale**.
+ Many of the rules have exceptions that cannot be reasonably defined in Vale.
+ Use your own judgement instead of fixing every single thing that Vale detects as a problem.

 ## Contributing

 **Before you make any changes**, create a new branch to this repo.